sk-zk/TruckLib/README.md

 # TruckLib

-**TruckLib** is an attempt at writing a C# library for working with the map format of Euro Truck Simulator 2 / American Truck Simulator.
+**TruckLib** is a C# library for working with the map format of Euro Truck Simulator 2 / American Truck Simulator.
 It also handles various other things, but mapping is the primary focus.

 The library currently supports map version 884 (game version 1.39).